RazerMS/Shopping-Cart-Plugins-RazerMS_Hosted_Payment_for_Shopify/README.md

 Hosted Payment for Shopify
 =====================

-Hosted Payment for Shopify develop by MOLPay technical team.
+Hosted Payment for Shopify developed by MOLPay technical team.

 Notes
 -----